Chief Post Office, Christchurch: History

 In 1863, the New Zealand House of Representatives noted an important change was to take place in Canterbury, in that Christchurch would replace Lyttelton as the principal post town.
 The General Government was renting several government buildings in Canterbury, some of which were inconveniently situated or badly constructed.
 Christchurch's first post office was very small, and located at Market Square, these days known as Victoria Square.

 The Canterbury Provincial Council, with the sanction of the General Government, agreed to erect government buildings in Cathedral Square, opposite the Anglican Church's building site.
 A Bill passed in 1873 vested the site in the Crown.
 Plans were drawn by William Henry Clayton, the first (and only) Colonial Architect to New Zealand.
 Clayton had previously designed the (former) post office in Lyttelton, and that building, smaller but similar in style, is regarded as his "trial run" for the building in the Square.
+The building was at the time referred to as the new Government Buildings.
 While it was agreed that the new building should accommodate the General Government, opinions differed on whether the construction should be ornamental.
 A prevailing motion approved that some regard ought to be paid to a little architectural finish.

-The construction contract was awarded to Daniel Reese.
+The construction contract was awarded to Dan Reese.
 The foundation stone was laid by Hon Edward Richardson, a Christchurch member of parliament who until earlier in the year had been the first Minister of Public Works, on Queen's Birthday on 24 May 1877.
 The event was poorly attended, partly because no programme had been arranged beforehand.
 In his speech, Richardson reflected on the lengthy delay of starting construction, owing to the controversy about the building site.
 The mayor, Fred Hobbs, then used his address to lobby the attending members of parliament for a Resident Magistrate's Court (which was built in 1880/81).
 Since nobody came forward to speak afterwards, the crowd dispersed.
 Attendees of the ceremony were Bishop Harper, MHR William Rolleston, MHR Edward Stevens and MHR William Montgomery.